What you will study

 - have acquired the necessary professional skills to enable you to work in partnership with service users and carers and other professionals to foster dignity, choice and independence, and effect change; and be able to evaluate the changes and your own contribution to change

-- be equipped to engage in critical and reflective professional practice according to the Standards for social work education and Codes of Practice and Conduct relating to the nation of the UK in which you practise
+- be equipped to engage in critical and reflective professional practice according to the Standards for social work education and Codes of Practice and Conduct relating to the nation of the UK in which you practice

 - be able to think critically about the complex social, cultural, legal, economic and political contexts in which social work practice is located.